-- A variety of a dozen vegetable bedding plants around four to six inch tall.
+- A variety of a dozen vegetable bedding plants around four to sixes inch tall.

-Eight weeks later I had all the tomatoes I could eat and have since enjoyed cucumbers, banana peppers, yellow peppers, eggplant and yellow squash all produced from my small garden.
+Eight weeks later, I had all the tomatoes I could eat and have since enjoyed cucumbers, banana peppers, yellow peppers, eggplant and yellow squash, all produced from my small garden.
 As a first-time gardener, I definitely made mistakes.
 For example, I bought one string bean plant and it produced about eight beans.
 I guess you need more than just one plant?
-More research is planned for the next go around.
+More research is planned for the next go-round.
 Also, I do not like pesticides so I did lose some things, mostly peppers, to bugs.
-But overall, the good way, way, way, outweighed the bad, plus it is fun to watch it all grow.
+But overall, the good way, way, way, outweighed the bad -- plus it is fun to watch it all grow.

 Other herbs I am growing include fennel, bay leaf, and green onion as well as mint for iced tea.
 I also had room for a small tree and decided on a lime tree, and I am happy to say, it is producing several limes which are perfect for summer margaritas.
 It looks like I will be making lime ice cubes to use after the limes are gone.